asiryan/EllipticCurves/docs/two-descent.md

 [Cremona, Algorithms for Modular Elliptic Curves, III.3.6, pp. 79–97](https://johncremona.github.io/book/fulltext/chapter3.pdf).
 Equivalence uses the corrected criterion in [Cremona–Fisher, On the equivalence of binary quartics, Lemma 10 and Theorem 12](https://johncremona.github.io/papers/quartequiv.pdf).
-The implementation is written for this library from the mathematical formulas;
-it does not include or translate eclib/PARI implementation code.
-PARI is used only to produce independent test data.

 ## General descent: conditions needed for an upper bound